Group of cyclist riding through vineyards, Burgundy, France

 Arrival in Dijon

 Welcome to Dijon, the historic capital of Burgundy and a hub of art, culture and gastronomy.
-Your guide will meet you and your fellow adventurers at the hotel for a welcome briefing.
-If you arrive earlier in the day, take a wander through the medieval streets.
-The old town is filled with lively bistros and wine bars, the perfect place to get your first taste of Burgundy’s renowned cuisine.
+Your guide will meet you and your fellow adventurers at the hotel at 6pm for a welcome briefing, followed by dinner out at a local restaurant (not included).
+If you arrive earlier in the day, take a wander through the medieval streets and explore the old town filled with lively bistros and wine bars, the perfect place to get your first taste of Burgundy’s renowned cuisine.

 Day 2